Alloy Artifacts

 One of the hallmarks of MAC's early production was the use of hand forging, a process by which steel is shaped by repeated blows of a power hammer under relatively low heat.
 This contrasts with drop-forging, in which a red-hot billet of steel is forced into a die with a single blow of a drop hammer.
 Advocates of hand forging maintain that the repeated blows and lower temperature are better at refining the steel grain structure, resulting in stronger tools.

 One of the best known proponents of hand forging was Cornwell Quality Tools, a company in Mogadore, Ohio in operation since 1919.
 Some early MAC tools closely resemble Cornwell tools in design and construction, suggesting that MAC was strongly influenced by the earlier company.
-(We've seen reports that the founders of MAC were ex-employees of Cornwell, but don't have independent information to verify the connection.)

 "Tool Truck" Service

 MAC Tools is one of a small number of tool companies to offer "tool truck" service for professional mechanics.
+The direct sales model used by MAC Tools is another consequence of the 1940 fire at McPherson-Huff, after which about 20 salesmen left their former company to work at Mechanics' Tool & Forge.

 A Corporate Name Change